Synthetixio/synthetix/map.md

 $$

 That is, the percentage profit is simply $(\phi_\kappa - \phi_\tau)$.
 With no transfer fee, the profit is $\phi_\kappa$, as expected.

+## TODO

+* Turn into a web page.
+* Extract internal and dev notes into separate document and prepare to make this public-facing.